Español English

 They are perennial herbaceous plants with a creeping bearing that reach 15 cm (5.9") in height.
 They have oval, deep green leaves and opposite arrangement.
 The decorative flowers have a brown center and yellow or orange petals.
 They bloom during the summer.

-They are used in rockeries, in pots and planters, to cover walls and slopes and to make floral decorations.
-They are ideal for Mediterranean coastal gardens.
+Creeping zinnia is used in rockeries, in pots and planters, to cover walls and slopes and to make floral decorations.
+It's ideal for Mediterranean coastal gardens.

 Sanvitalia procumbens can grow in semi-shade, full sun or shade exposures.
-They resist the Mediterranean heat and occasional frosts.
+It resists the Mediterranean heat and occasional frosts.

 The soil must be well drained: use a mixture of 75% garden soil and 25% coarse sand.

 Water moderately, waiting until the soil has dried.
-They resist several days of drought.
+Mexican Creeping Zinnia resists several days of drought.

 Fertilize every 2 weeks with seaweed extract from mid-spring to mid-summer.